-In rare instances, large mortality events have been attributed to Polydora infestation.
-For instance, in British Columbia, P. websteri caused up to 84% mortality in scallop grow-out sites from 1989 to 1990, resulting in up to US $449,660 in lost revenue that year (Shinn et al. 2015; Bower et al. 1992).
+In rare instances, large mortality events have been attributed to mud worm infestation.
+For instance, in British Columbia, P. websteri caused up to 84% mortality in scallop grow-out sites from 1989 to 1990, resulting in up to US $449,660 in lost revenue that year (Bower et al. 1992; Shinn et al. 2015).
 In Tasmania and South Australia, P. hoplura killed over 50% of abalone stocks between 1995 and 2000, causing an estimated US $550,000 to $1.16 million in losses per year (Shinn et al. 2015).
 In the summer of 1997, one million juvenile scallops were culled in a Norwegian nursery due to a Polydora spp. infestation; as a result, one-third of Norway’s 1997 scallop cohort was lost (Mortensen et al. 2000).
 In 1998, intense infestations (up to 100 worms per oyster) of P. ciliata in C. gigas oysters in Normandy, France correlated with considerable reduction in growth and meat weight, which may have contributed to unusually high summer mortality rates of up to 51% (Royer et al. 2006).

-In other regions, Polydora infestations have made certain growing practices impractical or unprofitable.
-In New Zealand, fattening intertidally-grown oysters in longlines for a few weeks prior to sales improves oyster condition, but this practice is not recommended due to the risk it entails of Polydora spp. infestation (Curtin 1982).
+In other regions, mud worm infestations have made certain growing practices impractical or unprofitable.
+In New Zealand, fattening intertidally grown oysters on longlines for a few weeks prior to sales improves oyster condition, but this practice is not recommended due to the risk it entails of mud worm infestation (Curtin 1982).
 Following the collapse of native C. virginica in North Carolina, triploid Crassostrea ariakensis were assessed for culture.
-Feasibility was contingent on harvesting oysters prior to summer months to avoid Polydora colonization, as revenue would be lost if infestation rate exceeded 54% (Bishop & Peterson 2005; Grabowski et al. 2007).
-Many regions have experienced chronic Polydora infestation for decades (e.g., South Africa and New South Wales, Australia).
-Growers incur costs associated with cleaning or treating stocks to control Polydora, and having grow-out methods restricted to specific high tidal heights or locations, but these economic impacts have not been quantified.
+Feasibility was contingent on harvesting oysters prior to summer months to avoid Polydora spp. colonization, as revenue would be lost if infestation rate exceeded 54% (Bishop & Peterson 2005; Grabowski et al. 2007).
+Many regions have experienced chronic mud worm infestation for decades (e.g., South Africa and New South Wales, Australia).
+Growers probably incur costs associated with cleaning or treating stocks to control mud worms, and having grow-out methods restricted to specific high tidal heights or locations (Morse, Rawson & Kraeuter 2015; Nell 2007), but these economic impacts have not yet been quantified.

+In addition to becoming a pest to shellfish aquaculture, introduced shell-boring spionids can affect native shellfish species (Moreno, Neill & Rozbaczylo 2006).
+For example, the introduction and translocation of mud worm species to Australia may have contributed to the disappearance of native subtidal oyster beds (Saccostrea glomerata, Ostrea angasi), some of which never recovered (Diggles 2013; Ogburn 2011).

-Polydora life history
+Brief overview of mud worm life history

-The impact of Polydora on shellfish aquaculture arises from its life history as a shell-borer.
-After a planktonic larval stage, a burrowing Polydora worm settles onto the prospective host’s shell and begins building a tunnel (Wilson 1928; Loosanoff and Engle 1943; Blake 1969a; Blake and Arnofsky 1999).
-The worm enters along the margin of the shell and excavates its burrow toward the shell center, then often turns back toward the margin to create a characteristic U-shaped borrow (Figure 2).
-The worm secretes a viscous fluid to dissolve the calcium carbonate shell material, and uses its specialized segment, the 5th setiger, to stabilize its tunnel during burrowing (Haigler 1969; Zottoli and Carriker 1974).
-The Polydora adult dwells within the tunnel, but can emerge from openings on the outer surface of the host’s shell to feed on particles in the water column and materials on the shell surface (Figures 2, 3) (Loosanoff and Engle 1943).
+After a planktonic larval stage, a burrowing spionid worm settles onto the prospective host’s shell margin, and begins to excavate a burrow.
+Mud worms in the genus Polydora create a characteristic U-shaped burrow, such that two adjacent openings are created at the margin (an “entrance” and an “exit") (Figure 2).
+(Blake 1969a; Blake & Arnofsky 1999; Haigler 1969; Loosanoff & Engle 1943; Wilson 1928).
+The worm secretes a viscous fluid to dissolve the calcium carbonate shell material, and uses a specialized segment, the 5th setiger (Figure 3), to stabilize the burrow as it excavates (Haigler 1969; Zottoli & Carriker 1974).
+An adult mud worm dwells within the burrow, but can emerge from the burrow openings to feed on particles in the water column and materials on the shell surface (Loosanoff & Engle 1943).